jayavibhavnk/palona-ai-task/README.md

 ## Dataset and Vector DB
 - Created a custom dataset of Amazon products through web scraping, has 22 products for example.
-- Vector DB ingestion code in vdb.py (which was originally an ipynb)
+- Vector DB ingestion code in vdb.py (which was originally an ipynb).
+- Used Cohere multimodal embedder which is supported on weaviate.

 ---